Regina Saphier: Coursera “re-Members” in Larger Numbers?

 Who says that learning has to happen only in a formal way within Coursera?
 Who says that informal learning should not be quantified or featured in some smart way?
 And this is where gamification would be rather meaningful.
 Plus, my “MentorU” and “ConsultU” propositions are also relevant (I described them in an earlier blog), because many Coursera students need mentoring, as well as many professors need help to make their courses Coursera worthy.

-Finally, here is an interesting image below created in 1901 or 1910, depicting a possible future (“In the year 2000″), a machine digesting books that were selected by a professor, a TA is doing a major part of “the work”, and the content is being transferred by wires into passive students’ heads… It is one kind of future that kind of happened… but this is not an ideal situation today… the rigid hierarchy, deadlines and exams are still hindering us…
+Finally, here is an interesting image below created in 1901 or 1910, depicting a possible future (“In the year 2000”), a machine digesting books that were selected by a professor, a TA is doing a major part of “the work”, and the content is being transferred by wires into passive students’ heads… It is one kind of future that kind of happened… but this is not an ideal situation today… the rigid hierarchy, deadlines and exams are still hindering us… And it is also obvious that students are highly able to teach peers.

 Until machines start to read our minds too (and rest assured our neural networks will tell a machine in the future if we understand the material), we need to find a way to measure learning in new ways!
 In fact I could envision a testing method that works with your brain signals directly… A signal of confusion would trigger a new path in the learning process or would trigger a mechanism to connect to an online mentor immediately, and the testing would not only be continuous, but it would also be unnoticeable by the student.
 In a way testing could disappear, and the monitoring of the learning process would be fluent and stress free, supporting personalized feedback and deep knowledge.
 Who needs traditional test certificates once you have an online score that says your brain is ready to use your new knowledge?
 Let your brain spikes tell the world that you know the material.
 Brilliant brain-machine interface project… Based on what Idan Segev is teaching me via Coursera right now, this should be possible today.

-People can not manage their own time, because nobody is teaching them to do so, and most teachers and schools expect people to follow external directions.
+Most people can not manage their own time, because nobody is teaching them to do so, and most teachers and schools expect people to follow external directions, while punishing internal motivation.
 It is why most learning is without any creative or flow experience.
 By definition when you are in flow while learning, you forget about time.
 (I completed high school in 3 instead of 4 years, and did much more with my third year compared to my 39 classmates.
 There was no need for me to sit there and keep up with the deadlines, I went to another country and managed to become fluent in German while working and learning on my own.
 I graduated with the same class after I returned to Hungary.)
 Learning best happens in a creatively chaotic environment, ask the researchers at MIT.
-You are talking about the industrial model of education in the past.
+You (the LinkedIn commenter) are talking about the “industrial model of education” in the past.
 It is what you know and it is what you think you need.
 I am talking about the present and the future of optimal and personalized learning.
 We are simply not talking about the same thing.
-I wish you the ability to embrace change (and Coursera is change, so you are doing the right thing), intuition, and “creative intellectual chaos within a flexible structure” (with intelligent deadlines).
+I wish you the ability to embrace change (and Coursera and edX are change, so you are doing the right thing), intuition, and “creative intellectual chaos within a flexible structure” (with intelligent deadlines).
 To you, stress is caused by the idea of “the chaotic” and “the unorganized” in education.
 Stress to me in education is related to actual forced, uniform, rigid structure and deadlines based on hierarchy and a misguided sense of power on the institutional side.
 Indeed, the topic of learning and education is not only a professional interest that I am exploring, it is also highly personal.
 You are assuming anarchy, I am seeing inevitable evolution in education and learning.